 So it’s also a smart purchase to save on your water heating bill in addition to simply saving on the amount of water you use while taking a shower.

 Are you looking for a low-flow faucet as well?
 For your kitchen/bath?
-Check out this one, it uses .5 of a gallon per minute.
+Check these out.

 Did you find this post helpful?
 Help us share it using the buttons below and talk about it in the comments.
 Thanks!

 - The Round House: A Unique Tiny Living Experience in Delta, Colorado - May 24, 2023